 Burgas is the fourth largest city in Bulgaria and is situated on the westernmost point of the Black Sea coast.
-With a vibrant history and numerous sites of interest, the city is a bustling tourist centre whilst also serving as a gateway to other popular destinations such as Nesebar and Sozopol.
-Known for its various lakes and parks, the city is a great choice for those who enjoy exploring well kept gardens and natural beauty at their own leisure.
-Spanning over 5km, the Sea garden is perhaps the most popular park to visit - complete with beautiful water features, exotic plants and interesting statues and busts commemorating notable city heroes.
+With a vibrant history and numerous sites of interest, the city is a bustling tourist centre whilst also serving as a gateway for short trips or flights to other popular destinations such as Nesebar and Sozopol.
+Known for its various lakes and parks, the city is a great choice for those who enjoy exploring well-kept gardens and natural beauty at their own leisure.
+Spanning over 3 miles, the Sea garden is perhaps the most popular park to visit - complete with beautiful water features, exotic plants and interesting statues and busts commemorating notable city heroes.
 The Summer Theatre is also located here and serves as a focal point for outdoor entertainment for locals and tourists alike during the warmer months.
 The Black Sea coast offers countless opportunities for romantic strolls from sunrise to sunset.
 A favourite spot for all those who venture down to the coast is the Burgas Pier.
-Jetting out 300m into the sea this bridge is ideal for a relaxing walk of a morning or evening.
+Jetting out 984 ft into the sea this bridge is ideal for a relaxing walk of a morning or evening.
 For those wishing to explore the city's historic gems, simply plan a visit to one of the many museums or galleries; such as the Regional Historical Museum, Ethnographic Museum, or the Archaeological Museum.

 Getting around Burgas